schemathesis/schemathesis/docs/index.rst

 Commercial support
 ------------------

-If you are interested in the effective integration of Schemathesis to your private project, you can `schedule an appointment <https://app.acuityscheduling.com/schedule.php?owner=21203869&appointmentType=18278663>`_ and I will help you do that.
+If you are interested in the effective integration of Schemathesis to your private project, you can contact me via email or `Twitter <https://twitter.com/Stranger6667>`_ and I will help you do that.

 Resources
 ---------